-Figure 4: Example nuclear density locations for traffic lanes (QC=solid lines, QV=dashed)
+Figure 4: Locations of main lane HMA density testing (QC=solid lines, QV=dashed)

+Raw nuclear density data must be shared by both parties at the end of each shift.
+Paving may be delayed if the raw data is not shared in a timely manner.
 QC and QV nuclear density gauge readings will be statistically analyzed in accordance with Section 460.3.3.3 of the HMA PWL QMP SPV.
-(Note: For density data, if F- and t-tests compare, QC data will be used for the subsequent calculations of PWL value and pay determination.
+(Note: For density data, if Fand t-tests compare, QC data will be used for the subsequent calculations of PWL value and pay determination.
 However, if an F- or t-test does not compare, the QV data will be used in subsequent calculations.)